 - Mechanus, the heaven for Lawful Neutral beings, consists largely of clockwork structures.
 Some of the gears alone are said to be the size of small continents, and many have buildings built on top of them.

-- Planescape's Sigil, City of Doors is a world that happens to be a city, although it's not a planet - it's a dimension.
+- Planescape's Sigil, City of Doors is a world that happens to be a city, although it's not a planet — it's Another Dimension.

 - The Ravenloft city of Paridon became this trope after the Great Upheaval stripped away the countryside that used to surround it, reducing its Island to a pocket of streets and buildings adrift in the Mists.
-(Not quite a plane, but Ravenloft certainly isn't a planet, so...)
+(Not quite a plane, but Land of Mists certainly isn't a planet, so...)

 - Magic: The Gathering has a high fantasy version of this in Ravnica.
 The city covers the primary planet in one plane of an infinite Multiverse.

-- Although the plane didn't used to be that way; in fact, there are still remnants of the wilds on Ravnica, and are primarily the home of the Gruul Clans and some members of Selesnya.
+- The plane didn't use to be that way; in fact, there are still remnants of the wilds on Ravnica, most of them in Ravinca's expansive and poorly explored Undercity or in ruined and overgrown areas of the world-city, and are primarily the home of the Gruul Clans and some members of the Selesnya Conclave.